 8. The authors believe that empowered parents are the best way to achieve academic accountability.
 Clear and consistent information about the academic performance of participating students will help empower parents and will also provide the public and policymakers with the information they need to evaluate the effectiveness of the program and participating schools.
 Therefore, all participating schools should be required to annually administer either the state achievement tests or nationally recognized norm-referenced tests that demonstrate learning gains in math and language arts.
 Most private schools already administer such norm-referenced tests so this provision should not be seen as burdensome.
 It is important, however, to give schools the ability to choose between a state test and the nationally recognized test.
 Many private schools would simply refuse to participate in the program if they were forced to administer the state tests, because it implies that they are no longer independent of the state.
-The reason many opponents to school choice promote state testing of private schools' students is, in fact, because they want to discourage school participation and quietly destroy the program.
+The reason many opponents to school choice promote state testing of private schools is, in fact, because they want to discourage school participation and quietly destroy the program.

 Participating schools should provide the parents of each student with a copy of the results and should provide the results to the state or an organization chosen by the state, as described in Endnote 9, in a manner that protects the identity and privacy of individual students.
-The purpose of this testing requirement should be to provide each parent with a measure of their student's achievement and to allow the taxpayers to measure the achievements of the program.
+The purpose of this testing requirement should be to provide each parent with a measure of their student's progress and to allow the taxpayers to measure the achievements of the program.
 The number and scope of the tests should be carefully limited to ensure that there is sufficient information to demonstrate the achievements of the program without being so exhaustive or prescriptive as to end up dictating the curriculum at participating schools.
-The costs of the testing requirements for a private school must be included in the costs used to determine the size of the scholarships at that school.
 If legislators would like an extensive longitudinal study, refer to Endnote 11 and its suggested language to create such a review.

-- 9. Like in Endnote 2, if legislators are concerned about the hostility the program would face from the existing state Department of Public Instruction, they may choose to create a new small agency or contract with a private non-profit organization to oversee the academic accountability responsibilities of the state.
+- 9. If legislators are concerned about the hostility the program would face from the existing state revenue department, they may choose to create a new small agency or contract with a private non-profit organization to oversee the academic accountability responsibilities of the state.
 Allowing an organization chosen by the state to oversee this program allows for the flexibility to implement market-based models of academic accountability.
 In these cases, test results could be reported to a consumer organization, such as GreatSchools.net, where parents can assess participating schools' test results and compare schools to which they may send their children. - 10.
 The purpose of administering tests is to create transparency in participating students' academic progress and to demonstrate learning gains.
 These learning gains can only be demonstrated when the public has access to more than one school year.
 When this information is made public in the first year, the media and opponents often attack school choice programs, noting that participating students are not performing as well as their public school counterparts.
 This effect is natural because often the students who participate in choice programs are not doing well in public schools and are academically far behind their participating school counterparts, and it will take them a few years to catch up to grade level.